clojure-expectations/clojure-test/README.md

 should be compatible with all existing `clojure.test`-based tooling in editors and command-line tools.

-Works with Clojure 1.8 and later.
-Spec expectations are only available on Clojure 1.9 and later.
+Works with Clojure 1.9 and later.

 Works in self-hosted ClojureScript (specifically, [`planck`](https://planck-repl.org)).
 See